-It is essential for students to understand that their performance as a researcher or teaching assistant is important not only to them personally but to the entire School.
+It is essential for students to understand that their performance as a researcher or teaching assistant is important both personally and to the entire School.
 Faculty members write research proposals to industry or a government agency specifying what research they will conduct and what products they will deliver in a given time period.
-The budget for the project includes funds to pay graduate students to do part of the work.
+The budget for the project as applicable includes funds to pay graduate students to do part of the work.
 If the work is not done properly or not completed on time, the project could be canceled, and it could be difficult for the faculty member to win additional research projects.
 Thus, a graduate student's failure to perform satisfactorily on a research project can jeopardize funding for that student and, perhaps, several others.
 On the other hand, exceptional performance can lead to recognition for the student and enhanced funding opportunities for the School.

-A student with a teaching assistantship has the opportunity to improve his or her own understanding of the material and to develop valuable career skills.
-She or he has the responsibility to help students to master the course material.
-A teaching or research assistant with a 50% appointment is expected to give his or her full attention to assigned duties for an average of 20 hours per week.
-A teaching or research assistant with a 25% appointment is expected to give her or his full attention to assigned duties for an average of 10 hours per week.
+Students holding teaching assistantships can improve their understanding of the material and develop valuable career skills.
+They have the responsibility to help students to master the course material.

+Teaching or research assistants with a 50% appointment are expected to give their full attention to assigned duties for an average of 20 hours per week.
+Teaching or research assistants with a 25% appointment are expected to give their full attention to assigned duties for an average of 10 hours per week.